EdenIsHereToStay/EdenAGi/docs/SystemInstructions/CoreComponentConfigurationSetupInstructions/EngineerGPTSetup.md

 # EngineerGPT Setup Guide

 ## Overview of EngineerGPT
 EngineerGPT is an innovative, open-source tool that utilizes AI for code generation from text prompts.
-It is capable of creating complete applications from a single prompt and will be a core component within the Leon AI system.
+It is capable of creating complete applications from a single prompt and will be a core component within the Leon AI system. see: https://www.projecteden.online/infrastructure/engineergpt

 ### Download:
 - EngineerGPT can be downloaded for free from [SourceForge](https://sourceforge.net/projects/engineergpt/).